 E3.
 Areas in which all or most students are required to complete some course work prior to graduation:

-2 Arts/fine arts Humanities Computer literacy X Mathematics 2 K English (including composition) Philosophy Foreign languages X Sciences (biological or physical) 2 K History X Social science 2 Contraction (Contraction) Contraction (Contr Bible, Physical Education, and Foreign Language (if in BA degree program)
+Arts/fine arts Humanities

+Computer literacy Mathematics

+English (including composition) Philosophy

+Foreign languages Sciences (biological or physical)

+History Social science

+Other (describe): Bible, physical education, and foreign

+language (if in a BA degree program).